themrdemonized/DLTX-MiniMod-Pack-STALKER-Anomaly/Smoother_Progression_DLTX/README.txt

 6. Changelog

 	1.0.3 	 - small bugfix for Mags Redux
-	1.0.4 - fixed a syntax error from previous version that caused the script to die (thx Haruka) 1.1 - new feature of repair prices depending on repair_type of suits
+	1.0.4	 - fixed a syntax error from previous version that caused the script to die (thx Hawu) 1.1	 - new feature of repair prices depending on repair_type of suits 1.1.1 	 - code rewrite for better compatibility (Hawu), updated with 1.5.2 fixes

 	Future plans: